arttuladhar/aws-solutions-architect-associate-notes/01-Compute.md

   * Powershell
   * Go
 * Pricing - Pay per invocation (The duration and the amount of memory used) rounded up to the nearest 100 ms. First 1M requests per month are free
-* You can adjust the duration timeout upto 15 minutes and memory upto 300 MB
+* You can adjust the duration timeout up to 15 minutes and memory up to 300 MB
 * By default, AWS executes your Lambda function code securely within a VPC.
 Alternatively you can enable your Lambda function to access resource inside your private VPC by providing additional VPC specific configuration
-* Labda is HA and scalable by design.
+* Lambda is HA and scalable by design.
 Lambda can scale to 1000 os concurrent functions in seconds
 * Lambdas have Cold Starts (delayed Initial Start), if a function has not been recently been executed.

 ---